 Secret rotation results in a secret having multiple versions that you must manage.
 There might be a single version of a secret that is valid at any one time, or multiple versions of secrets.
 It is recommended that you consider preserving older versions of a secret for a period of time, because they may be needed if the application is rolled back to an earlier version.

-One way to manage multiple versions of secrets to create an object for each version, and store those objects in the same in the same bucket associated with that specific secret.
+One way to manage multiple versions of secrets is to create an object for each version, and store those objects in the same bucket associated with that specific secret.
 You can then employ a naming convention that you can use to track which version is in use.
 In addition, you can use a central set of variables to help you determine which secret should be in use at any given time.

-Permission management using IAM
+Permission management using Cloud IAM